mammadjv/metal_anomaly_detection/README.md

 ```
 Running the test.py script loads the *skipganomaly_phase1_a.pth* (obtained from train.py, with all the model weights, alpha thresholds, and train data mean).
 As we know the threshold for each alpha, we can check the anomaly_score(reconstruction + latent space error) with the given threshold.
 Higher value than the threshold means that sample is abnormal.

 In case you want to just run the test script, the checkpoint is provided in [this address](https://drive.google.com/file/d/1Uq7LCx4RLZaxZXT-mDHPQFDmzw7duOem/view?usp=sharing).
+Download it and place it in the project root folder, next to test.py.